matthias-reis/carda-gatsby/content/articles/2022/10/interview-with-the-l-a-based-metal-band-stryfe.md

 **Kar:**  Jens actually did the mastering on the album.
 We recorded the album ourselves and did a great deal of the mixing ourselves, with help from our good friend Serge Elkony.
 Working with Jens on the mastering was terrific.
 He's a true professional—he made the process very easy.

-**Anne:** Your sound is very professional and well-balanced.
+**Anne:** Your sound is very skillful and well-balanced.
 I am sure there have been other projects before you started Stryfe—when was it—in 2019?

 ## "We're proud of what we've accomplished so far"